Skip to main content

 Forgive Me Father 2 Game Cover

-Forgive Me Father 2 is a single player shooter game with a horror theme.
+Forgive Me Father 2 is a single player shooter game with horror and violence themes.
 It was developed by Byte Barrel and was released on October 24, 2024.
 It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews